這是一張有關標題為 Hugo Site Building Notes 的圖片

 Flow chart to build Hugo sites

-Installing Hugo on Windows and Linux is quick and easy, recommended via command line for consistency.
+Installing Hugo on Windows and Linux is very simple and quick.
+It is recommended to use the command line for installation to ensure faster and more consistent operations.

-Besides Hugo, Windows users need to install Git for source file management.
+In addition to installing Hugo, Windows users will also need to install Git for version control of source files.

 Install Hugo via Winget (Windows)